Chicken Stuffing Bake

 When I say this recipe is easy to make – I mean 4 simple steps!

-2. In a bowl, mix together the dry stuffing mix, shredded cooked chicken, diced onion, shredded carrot and steamed broccoli.
+- In a large bowl, mix together the dry stuffing mix, shredded cooked chicken, diced onion, shredded carrot and steamed broccoli.
 Place combined into a greased baking dish.

-3. In another bowl mix together the chicken broth and soup and pour over ingredients in the baking dish.
+- In another bowl stir together the chicken broth and soup and pour over ingredients in the prepared baking dish.

-4. Cover with aluminum foil and bake for 30 minutes.
+- Cover with aluminum foil, place int he preheated oven, and bake for 30 minutes.
 After cooking, gently mix contents and top with grated cheese.

 What to Serve with Chicken Stuffing Bake

-This easy dinner recipe is so great just on its own, as a complete meal.
+This easy dinner recipe is the perfect meal just on its own, as a complete meal.
 It’s a hearty meal that has all the food groups.

 Yet if you’d like to serve sides with this casserole dish, I suggest a simple side salad, green beans with panko and parmesan, or glazed carrots with honey.